uchicago-harris-dap/ppha30538_fall2024/README.md

 2. **Clone the repository**:
    - Open GitHub Desktop.
    - Click on `File > Clone Repository`.
-   - Enter the repository URL or select it from your repositories.
+   - Enter the repository URL: https://github.com/uchicago-harris-dap/ppha30538_fall2024
    - Choose the location on your computer to save the repository and click `Clone`.

 3. **Switch between branches**: